JohnTeBrown/Sourcefile-Website-test-/README.md

 # Sourcefile Website Repository

 Welcome to the Sourcefile Website repository!
-This repository houses the files required for the GitHub Pages website, designed to provide easy access ad download of projects and software developed by Dusk & Rain Studios, Ant Softworks, Oxide Cheats, and BreakingRain CyberSecurity.
+This repository houses the files required for the GitHub Pages website, designed to provide easy access and download of projects and software developed by Dusk & Rain Studios, Ant Softworks, Oxide Cheats, and BreakingRain CyberSecurity.

 ## Table of Contents